 Other people’s reactions

 Coping with your own feelings about miscarriage or ectopic or molar pregnancy can be difficult enough.
-But you may be dealing with other people’s reactions, too.
+But you may be dealing with other people’s reactions to your loss, too.

 It can be hard to cope if people around you don’t understand how you are feeling.